-Australian media demands press freedom law reforms
+Australia media demand press freedom law reforms after raids

-CANBERRA, Australia (AP) — Australia’s three largest media organizations joined forces on Wednesday to demand press freedom law reforms that would prevent journalists from risking prison for doing their job.
+CANBERRA, Australia (AP) — Australia’s three largest media organizations joined forces on Wednesday to demand legal reforms that would prevent journalists from risking imprisonment for doing their jobs.
+The demands came after unprecedented raids against media organizations by police searching for leaked documents that some say were deeply embarrassing to the government.

 News Corp.
-Australia, Australian Broadcasting Corp. and Nine Entertainment released their agreed demands for law reforms following police raids on consecutive days early this month at ABC’s Sydney headquarters and a News Corp. reporter’s Canberra home in search of leaked government documents.
+Australia, Australian Broadcasting Corp. and Nine Entertainment made their demands after raids by federal police on consecutive days earlier this month at ABC’s Sydney headquarters and a News Corp. reporter’s Canberra home in search of secret government documents.

 The rival organizations want journalists to be exempt from national security laws passed since 2012 that “would put them in jail for doing their jobs.”